zhaaaa7/react/docsNotes.md

 1. It’s convenient to have a JavaScript function that handles the submission of the form and has access to the data that the user entered into the form.
 The standard way to achieve this is with a technique called “controlled components”.

 2. Controlled Components
 In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on user input.
-In React, mutable state is typically kept in the state property of components, and only updated with setState().
-We can combine the two by making the React state be the “single source of truth”.

 ## form
 3.  ddddd